Hamilton County Vehicle Impound Guide

 What You Need to Retrieve Your Vehicle

-Once you know where your car is, gather the necessary documents to claim it.
+Once you know where your vehicle is impounded, gather the necessary documents to claim it.
+Missing paperwork can cause delays and additional expenses.

 Required Documents